mprevot/ReviewNdepend/README.md

 It is also possible to build analysis and report (html) in 1 click, which is relevant for distant communication.
 This html report comes with embeded dependency matrix, treemap, abstractness vs. instability and dependency graph.

+Ndepend can be used outside VS with its own UI, and have a flavour for build machines.

 ## Ndepend for business

 Ndepend is an excellent tool for engineers and architects, so they know where we are, and provides human and business metrics, such as technical debt and interest, quoting Ndepend's [doc](https://www.ndepend.com/docs/technical-debt):